 General Education Curriculum

-All degree-seeking, undergraduate students must satisfy the requirements of the UA General Education Curriculum by completing a series of basic college courses:
+All degree-seeking undergraduates must satisfy the requirements of the UA General Education curriculum by completing the following series of courses:

 General Education policies pertaining to transfer students: